Ideas for Celebrating Earth Day with ELLs

 Help students learn to appreciate the environment around them and learn new vocabulary.
+You can also use some of these resources to create text sets for students.
+Using multiple texts will help to build students’ background knowledge and increase their vocabulary as they read or listen to new texts.
 Here are some ideas for celebrating Earth Day with ELLs.
 These are also great activities to get students outdoors and/or learning about the world around them.

 Look for ways to take lessons outside.
 Going outside is great for student engagement.
 A recent study described in Psychology Today describes the benefits of outdoor learning.
 Here are some activities to try outside.